dylanbeattie/freeasinweekend.org/open-source-open-mind.md

 But let me ask you another question: think about your company's Azure bill this month?
 Or AWS, or Google Cloud, or GitHub?
 Do you know what you actually paid for?
 Probably not - and, yes, there's a good chance a chunk of it is paying for free software because it's easier than running it yourself.
 But imagine a new line item appears on next months' bill: software packaging and delivery: ten dollars.
 Is your company going to quibble that?
 Or are they just going to go "welp, I guess that's a thing we do now."
 What if it was a hundred?
 What if it was a thousand dollars a month?

-Imagine for a second that NuGet wasn't free.
-What if to use it, you had to register an account and include an authorization header in your requests.
+Imagine for a second that NuGet wasn't necessarily.
+Let's start NuGet Premium.
 There's a free quota, so casual users - individuals, hobbyists, students - they can just use it.
 But if your company is using CircleCI, or Azure DevOps, or GitHub Actions, to run a dozen builds a day?
 You're going to blow through the free tier pretty quick... and then you've got a choice.

 You can download the source code from, GitHub, compile it yourself, package it... but, y'know, *effort*.